Assignment 3a: Experimental Approaches (5%)

 4. Review the output files looking for evidence to address each hypothesis.

-5. Write a short results section for your findings (max two pages) structured by hypotheses.
+5. Write a short results section for your findings (max three pages) structured by hypotheses.
 Each hypothesis should be addressed in its own subsection and include descriptive and inferential results that provide evidence to support or refute the hypothesis.
 Include graphs with error bars to show significant results.

 6. Write a short discussion section for your findings where you synthesize the results to address the overarching research question, providing an assessment of the effectiveness of the neurofeedback application as it was used in this intervention.
 Include a brief discussion of limitations.
 Your discussion section should be no more than 1 page.